-illustrated book Paperback textbook 112 pages First Printed: 2001
+Illustrated book / 112 p.
+First Printed : 2001

 - Mass market paperback (Zoé) - German (Lenos Verlag)

 Stories of a picture Nicolas Bouvier

 "Thanks to these twenty five short mischievous texts, we get to know that the crocodile can boast in its egg, that Japanese history lists several executioners bitten by choped-off heads [or] that while hunting the seal the polar bear hides its black nose in order to hide better [...]."
 Libération